15-yr-old Kanyeyachukwu clinches Guinness World Record for largest art canvas

 Tagbo-Okeke was presented with his GWR certificate during the event.

-Hannatu Musawa, the Minister of Art, Culture, Tourism, and Creative Economy, lauded the young artist’s achievement.
-She called it a “historic and inspiring milestone” that demonstrated how age and challenges were no barrier to greatness.
+Hannatu Musawa, the Minister of Art, Culture, Tourism, and Creative Economy, lauded the young artist’s achievement, calling it a “historic and inspiring milestone” that demonstrated how age and challenges were no barrier to greatness.

 She emphasised that every Nigerian, regardless of background or disability, had the potential to make valuable contributions.